8ta4/say/README.md

 > Does the tool filter out other voices?

-No, the `say` tool does not possess speaker identification capabilities.
+No, `say` doesn't possess speaker identification capabilities.
 If there are multiple speakers, consider a fancy mic with:

 - Noise cancellation to isolate your voice
 - Proximity to the mouth for better sound capture